TERREMEMBER/znbase/docs/content/v2.2/deploy/cdc/cdc-to-kafka.md

 showAsideToc: true
 ---

-Follow the steps below to connect a YugabyteDB cluster to use the Change Data Capture (CDC) API to send data changes to Apache Kafka.
+Follow the steps below to connect a ZNbaseDB cluster to use the Change Data Capture (CDC) API to send data changes to Apache Kafka.
 To learn about the change data capture (CDC) architecture, see [Change data capture (CDC)](../../../architecture/cdc-architecture).

 ## Prerequisites

-### YugabyteDB
+### ZNbaseDB

-Create a YugabyteDB cluster using the steps outlined in [Manual Deployment](../../manual-deployment/).
+Create a ZNbaseDB cluster using the steps outlined in [Manual Deployment](../../manual-deployment/).

 ### Java